je-lam/csen60/week10/presentations.md

 ### Andrew's solutions
 * He fixed the JS by adding "defer" (he forgot to add it when linking the JS file)

-# PRESENTATION 2: Nike, Reddit, Us
+# PRESENTATION DAY 2: Nike, Reddit, Us
 # Nike
 ## Tech used
 * Tailwind CSS